Docker layers are a horrible dependency model

 Docker was designed to allow even completely braindead idiots to deploy software.
 This is not a joke.
 Docker was developed at dotCloud, Inc., which offered a PaaS solution at the time.
 They noticed that their customers were struggling to deploy software on their platform.
 So they developed a packaging system for entire operating system images that worked with the paradigms that pure developers were used to.
 Namely: VCS commit history.

 Now, anyone who knows a little more about installing operating systems (low bar, I know) than your average pure developer can tell you that a literally materialized history of changes that the system has undergone is a fucking terrible way to describe OS build instructions.
-In fact, you could probably dive head-first into concrete from the 5th floor of a building and still come up with a more intelligent design.
+Anyone could come up with a more efficient system than that.

 Why VCS history is useful, and system mutation history isn't